oligokz/system-monitor/README.md

 - Process and resource analysis
 - Logging and reporting mechanisms

-You may extend the project with notifications, scheduling, or a richer terminal UI in future iterations.
+Future improvements may include notifications, scheduling, or an enhanced TUI interface.

 ---